SanPen/GridCal/doc/md_source/power_flow.md

 it does not hold true when we enter the domain of distribution networks.
 In such systems, all kinds of elements can be present, with three-phase, two-phase, and single-phase components.

-Since GridCal aims to address both transmission and distribution systems, the assumption of simply tripling the number of buses is not sufficient.
+Since VeraGrid aims to address both transmission and distribution systems, the assumption of simply tripling the number of buses is not sufficient.
 A more advanced method must be implemented to accurately detect the real number of buses, taking into account the presence or absence of the three phases.